wavefun-dev/mmff-correct/README.md

-This illustrates the correction to MMFF geometries to ωB97X-V/6-311+G(2df,2p)[6-311G*] ("XV") level of theory when comparing multiple programs.
-The included test program runs on a test set that contains molecules that were excluded from training the model, to illustrate unbiased performance.
+This illustrates the computation of relative energies at the ωB97X-V/6-311+G(2df,2p)[6-311G*] ("XV") level of theory using MMFF-optimized geometries

+test.py:      This performas an analysis on molecules that were excluded from training the model.
+              These molecules include the target data (energy) so we can see how our predictions perform.
+See test.h5 for structure.

+run_model.py: This can be used to apply the model on an input molecule, 'input.xyz'.
+It will compute a relative energy offset
+              compared to another conformer of the same molecule.